tvardy/js-playground/README.md

 ### Secondly

-A simple chat application using the same Message Broker and pocket.io client library
+A simple chat application using the same **Message Broker** and `pocket.io` for Web Socket communication.

 ### Thirdly